tainacan/tainacan-wiki/dev/permissions.md

 These are the capabilities related to collection management.

-**Note about Collection moderators**: Collection moderators have the same capabilities an editor has, but only in relation to the collections he or she is moderating.
+**Note about Collection moderators**: Collection moderators have the same capabilities an editor has, but only about the collections he or she is moderating.
 Even if the user is a subscriber, he will act as if he/she was an editor for that specific collection.

 |                              | Admin | Editor | Author | Collaborator |
 |------------------------------|-------|--------|--------|--------------|